thebigfilecom/thebigfile-com-dev/submodules/samples/rust/dip721-nft-container/README.md

 The canister also supports a certified HTTP interface; going to `/<nft>/<id>` will return `nft`'s metadata file #`id`, with `/<nft>` returning the first non-preview file.

 Remember that query functions are uncertified; the result of functions like `ownerOfDip721` can be modified arbitrarily by a single malicious node.
-If queried information is depended on, for example, if someone might send ICP to the owner of a particular NFT to buy it from them, those calls should be performed as update calls instead.
+If queried information is depended on, for example, if someone might send BIG to the owner of a particular NFT to buy it from them, those calls should be performed as update calls instead.
 You can force an update call by passing the `--update` flag to `dfx` or using the `Agent::update` function in `agent-rs`.

  ### Step 5: Mint an NFT.